JeppeSS/Game-Development-Journey/Chapter-3/doc.md

 Bravo!
 Your first coding spell has been cast, and it works like a charm!

+Certainly, I'd be happy to help you add the last section to your chapter "Theory: From Code to Computer Understanding."
+This section should provide a high-level overview, easily understandable to people with zero programming knowledge.
+Here's a draft for the last section:

+---

 ## Theory: From Code to Computer Understanding

+Congratulations on successfully casting your first coding spell!
+You've taken the first step on a fascinating journey into the world of game development.
+Now, let's take a moment to understand how your code is transformed into something your computer can comprehend.

+**Code as a Language**: Think of code as a special language that allows you to communicate with your computer.
+This language consists of instructions and commands, just like you'd give directions to a friend.
+In our case, the computer is your willing and obedient friend, ready to follow your every command.

+**Translating Code**: Your computer doesn't understand human language; it speaks in its own binary language of 0s and 1s.
+To bridge this gap, we use a magical tool called a compiler.
+This compiler, in our case the Odin compiler, takes the code you've written and translates it into the computer's language.
+It's like having a translator between you and a friend who speaks a different language.

+**Creating an Executable**: The result of this translation is an executable file, like the `main.exe` we created.
+This file contains your code transformed into the computer's language.
+When you run it, the computer follows the instructions you've given in your code, just like following a recipe in a cookbook.

+**Seeing the Magic**: When you run the executable, it interacts with your computer's hardware and software to perform actions, such as displaying "Hello Aspiring Game Developer" on the screen.
+It might seem like magic, but it's all based on the logic you've crafted in your code.

+**The Journey Ahead**: As you delve deeper into game development and coding, you'll learn more about the intricacies of this magical process.
+You'll gain the ability to create complex spells (code) that can bring entire virtual worlds to life.

+This chapter has introduced you to the basics of setting up your workspace, writing your first lines of code, and casting your first spell.
+Remember that the journey has just begun, and there's a lot more to explore and learn in the realm of coding and game development.
+So, prepare yourself for an exciting adventure as you continue to unlock the secrets of this captivating world.

+Now that you've embarked on your coding odyssey, be curious, keep experimenting, and don't be afraid to make mistakes.
+Learning is an essential part of this journey, and each line of code you write brings you closer to becoming a proficient game developer.

+May your code always be bug-free, and your games, legendary!
+Good luck on your adventure!

 ## Exercises

+Now, we are going to practice what we have learnt so far!

+### Exercise 1: Setting Up Your Exercise Workspace

+**Objective:** Practice creating directories and navigating the workspace.

+Follow the steps outlined in the chapter to create a project sanctuary and subfolders for your game development exercises.

+**Instructions:**
+1. Use the command line to create a new project directory and navigate to it.
+    * Take a look at the `mkdir` and `cd` commands.

+2. Within your project directory, create a new text file with a unique name.
+    * Take a look at the `code` command.

+### Exercise 2: Writing Your First Code

+**Objective:** Write a simple program to display a message on the console.

+Create an Odin program that displays a message on the console.
+You can use the example code provided in the chapter, as a guideline.

+**Instructions:**
+1. Write a program that prints a message other than "Hello Aspiring Game Developer."

+### Exercise 3: Building and Running Your Code

+**Objective:** Compile and execute your Odin program.

+Compile your Odin program using the Odin compiler, following the steps outlined in the chapter.

+**Instructions:**
+1. Compile your Odin program.
+    * Take a look at the `odin build` command.

+1. Run the executable and verify that it displays the message you intended.

+2. Experiment by modifying some parts of the code and recompiling to see the changes - can you provoke any errors?

+### Exercise 4: Understanding the Code

+**Objective:** Analyze and try to understand the code provided in the chapter.

+Carefully read and dissect the Odin code provided in the chapter.

+**Instructions:**
+1. Write down what each part of the code does, such as the `package main`, `import "core:fmt"`, and the `main :: proc()` section.

+2. Try to explain the purpose of each part in simple terms to reinforce your understanding.

+### Exercise 5: Expanding Your Code

+**Objective:** Modify the code to add more content.

+Take the code you wrote in Exercise 2 and expand it.
+For example, create a program that writes multiple messages.

+**Instructions:**
+1. Make changes to the code.
+    * Take a look at `fmt.printf()`

+These exercises are designed to help you apply and reinforce the concepts introduced in the chapter.
+By working through them, you'll become more familiar with setting up your workspace, writing code, and compiling and running programs.
+This will serve as a solid foundation for your game development journey.